-- i Sector average from listed peers for the period from June 2007 until June 2011 and the BBGI weighted average discount rate from December 2011. - iii Based on the weighted geographical breakdown of the BBGI portfolio as at each valuation period; considering the following securities yield rates: Canadian Government Debt 20 years, US Government Debt 20 years, Australian Government Debt 15 years, US Treasury Bond 20 years, German Government Bunds 20 years, Norway Swap Rate 10 years and Netherlands Government Debt 20 years.
+Sector average from listed peers for the period from June 2007 until June 2011 and the BBGI weighted average discount rate from December 2011.

+ii Based on the weighted geographical breakdown of the BBGI portfolio as at each valuation period; considering the following securities yield rates: Canadian Government Debt - 20 years, UK Government Debt - 20 years, Australian Government Debt - 15 years, US Treasury Bond - 20 years, German Government Bunds - 20 years, Norway Swap Rate - 10 years and Netherlands Government Debt - 20 years.

-11 As the portfolio moves closer to forecast investment distribution dates, the time value of those cash flows increases on a net present value basis and this effect is called unwinding
+11 As the portfolio moves closer to forecast investment distribution dates, the time value of those cash flows increases on a net present value basis and this effect is called unwinding.